Crockpot Chicken Stew

 • First, do the prep work.
 Mince the garlic, dice the potatoes, onion, celery, carrots, and slice the green beans into 1/2 inch pieces.

-• Step 1: Add all the ingredients to your slow cooker.
+• Add all the ingredients to a 6-quart crock pot.
 Nestle the chicken thighs into the vegetables and broth mixture.
-They don’t need to be covered by liquid completely.
+They don’t need to be completely covered by liquid.

-Step 2: Cover and cook for 5-6 hours on Low heat or 3 hours on High heat.
+• Place lid on the slow cooker and cook for 5-6 hours on Low setting or 3 hours on High.

-Stir the stew well, and season with salt and pepper.
-Use a ladle to serve the stew in bowls and enjoy!
+• Stir the stew well, taste it, and season with additional salt and pepper as desired.
+Ladle the warm stew into bowls and serve.

 Notes

-Store leftovers: Allow the stew to cool, then transfer to an airtight container and store in the refrigerator for 3-4 days, per USDA.
+Store leftovers: Allow the stew to cool, then transfer to an airtight container and store in the refrigerator.
+Reheat and serve again within 4 days.

-Freeze leftovers: Allow the stew to cool to room temperature, then transfer it to an airtight container or freezer safe bag.
-Squeeze as much air out as you can, then transfer to the freezer.
-For best taste, use it within 2-3 months.
+Freeze leftovers: Allow the chicken stew to cool to room temperature, then transfer it to a freezer-safe container or zip top bag.
+For best flavor, use within 2-3 months.
+Thaw completely in refrigerator before reheating in a pot on the stove over medium heat.

 Nutrition